gcarbo01/db-schema-design-guidelines/README.md

 ## Description
 Company is a concept related directly to the implementation of SaaS.
 The Company concept indicates which company uses an Application or is “hosted” in an Application. <br>
-It is a concept also related to Multi-Tenancy or extends the Multi-tenancy concept. <br> The scenario that best explains when this Company concept is needed is when a Tenant subscribes to a SaaS service (SaaS Application).
-It requires inviting and managing the bill and the access of users that belong to multiple Companies under the parent Tenant organisation. <br>
+It is a concept also related to Multi-Tenancy or extends the Multi-tenancy concept. <br> The scenario that best explains when this Company concept is needed is that an Organisation (a Tenant) subscribes to a SaaS service (a SaaS Application).
+Then, this Tenant organisation requires inviting users from other Companies under the parent Tenant organisation. <br>
-So, the Tenant and the Company are related concepts, both are organisations, but they are not at the same level, and therefore they are not the same and interchangeable concepts. <br>
+So, the Tenant and the Company are related concepts, both are organisations, but they are not at the same level, and therefore they are not the same and interchangeable concepts.
+There are multiple scenarios where this relationship Tenant-child-Company is required.
+For example, authorisation of users, managing licences, caping expenses, consolidating child Companies' bills to a single bill, etc. <br>
 <br><img src="./images/Tenant-Company1.jpg" align="center" width=70% height=70%> <br> <br>
 <br>
 The example below: <br>